AdobeDocs/experience-platform.en/help/landing/api-guide.md

 solution: Experience Platform
 title: Adobe Experience Platform API guide
 topic: ui guide
 description: Adobe Experience Platform provides API services that are closely linked to one another.
-This guide contains information on the available services, required headers for CRUD operations, error messages, Postman collections, and provides examples.
+This guide contains information on the available services, required headers for CRUD operations, error messages, Postman collections, and provides sample API calls.
 ---

 # Getting started with Adobe Experience Platform APIs

 Using an API endpoint, you can perform basic CRUD operations against data, such as configuring computed attributes, accessing data/entities, exporting data, deleting unneeded data or batches, and more.
-Adobe Experience Platform API services are closely linked to one another and depending on which service you wish to use, you may need additional unique values.
+Adobe Experience Platform API services are closely linked to one another and it is suggested that you have a basic understandings of the service before starting to use the API.
 The following guide is intended to outline the basics and fundamentals for using Platform APIs.
-After reading this guide, please review the getting started guide of the service you wish to use before proceeding.
+After reading this guide, you will be prepared to work with any of the Platform developer guides.

 ## Authentication and headers